Pirahã people: Culture

-Adoption of Western culture
+History

+The Pirahã, a subgroup of the Mura people, encountered traders, missionaries, and government officials over centuries.
+Despite this, they resisted fully adopting outsiders' culture.
+They have historically been highly resistant to outside cultural influence and language, including Portuguese, though they interact with Portuguese speakers for trade.
+The first European contact with the Pirahã was led by Pedro Teixeira along with 70 soldiers and roughly 1,200 Indigenous people in 47 large canoes.
+He was the first European to travel up the entire length of the Amazon River, known as "O Conquistador da Amazônia" (Portuguese for The Conqueror of the Amazon).

 A 2012 documentary called The Grammar of Happiness, which aired on the Smithsonian Channel, reported that a school had been opened for the Pirahã community where they learn Portuguese and mathematics.
 According to FUNAI the school is the responsibility of the Ministry of Education of Brazil.
 In addition to a formal school being introduced to the culture, the documentary also reported that the Brazilian government installed a modern medical clinic, electricity, and television in the remote area.

 Language

 Anthropological linguist Daniel Everett, who wrote the first Pirahã grammar, claims that there are related pairs of curiosities in their language and culture.

 After working with the language for 30 years, Everett states that it has no relative clauses or grammatical recursion.
 Everett points out that there is recursion of ideas: that in a story, there may be subordinate ideas inside other ideas.
 He also pointed out that different experts have different definitions of recursion.
 If the language lacks grammatical recursion, then it is proposed as a counterexample to the theory proposed by Chomsky, Hauser and Fitch (2002) that recursion is a feature which all human languages must have.

 Pirahã is perhaps second only to Rotokas in New Guinea for the distinction of having the fewest phonemes of any of the world's languages.
 Women sometimes pronounce s as h, reducing the inventory further still.
 Everett states that Pirahã, Rotokas, and Hawaiian each have 11 phonemes.

 Their language is a unique living language (it is related to Mura, which is no longer spoken).
 John Colapinto explains, "Unrelated to any other extant tongue, and based on just eight consonants and three vowels, Pirahã has one of the simplest sound systems known.
 Yet it possesses such a complex array of tones, stresses, and syllable lengths that its speakers can dispense with their vowels and consonants altogether and sing, hum, or whistle conversations."
 Peter Gordon writes that the language has a very complex verb structure: "To the verb stem are appended up to 15 potential slots for morphological markers that encode aspectual notions such as whether events were witnessed, whether the speaker is certain of its occurrence, whether it is desired, whether it was proximal or distal, and so on.
 None of the markers encode features such as person, number, tense or gender."